ssmostagh/Azure-RampUp/README.md

 For further information on the German cloud, the data trustee model, and the data trustee agreement, please refer to the according resources in the [German Cloud](#german-cloud) section.

+*Please note:* There are some changes occuring due to general European/data sovereignty.There are 2 more regions planned for Germany.

 #### Azure China Cloud
 Azure China Cloud is available through a unique partnership between Microsoft and 21Vianet, one of the country’s largest Internet providers.